SyamimMusa/Sliq-Clinic-Ai-Agent-Privacy-Policy/README.md

 **In Short:** You may review, change, or terminate your account at any time, depending on your country, province, or state of residence.

 **Withdrawing your consent:** If we are relying on your consent to process your personal information, which may be express and/or implied consent depending on the applicable law, you have the right to withdraw your consent at any time.
-You can withdraw your consent at any time by contacting us using the contact details provided in the section **"HOW CAN YOU CONTACT US ABOUT THIS NOTICE?"** below.
+You can withdraw your consent at any time by contacting us using the contact details provided in the section  below.

 However, please note that this will not affect the lawfulness of the processing before its withdrawal nor, when applicable law allows, will it affect the processing of your personal information conducted in reliance on lawful processing grounds other than consent.